nixworks/public/news/2011/07/4/return-of-hugo-cha-vez-president-hugo-cha-vez-returns-to-venezuela-after-undergoing-surgery-for-cancer-in-cuba.md

 ### [2011-07-4](/news/2011/07/4/index.md)

-# Return of Hugo Chavez:.
-President Hugo Chavez returns to Venezuela after undergoing surgery for cancer in Cuba.
+# Return of Hugo Chavez:: President Hugo Chavez returns to Venezuela after undergoing surgery for cancer in Cuba.

 Venezuelan President Hugo Chavez returns home after a prolonged stay in Cuba for treatment for cancer.